Moving Checklist: 8-Week Timeline for a Stress-Free Move

 Moving less stuff can cut costs.
 Most companies charge by weight and volume.
 Include this step in your moving to new apartment checklist.

-Weeks 6-7: Packing Items on Your Moving Checklist
+Weeks 6-7: Packing Strategy for Your Move

 Start packing items you will not need soon.